NonequilibriumQuantumGaussianDynamics/QuantumGaussianDynamics.jl/docs/src/index.md

 This will create a file named ``Manifest.toml`` contaning the current state of the environment.

-Sometimes the default python used by PyCall is different with respect to the main one on which all the packages are installed This can be checked with
+Sometimes the default python used by PyCall is different with respect to the main one on which all the packages are installed.
+This can be checked with

 ```